Improved reproducibility of diffusion kurtosis imaging using regularized non-linear optimization informed by artificial neural networks: Methods

 \subsubsection{Prediction of kurtosis maps}

-Using Scikit-learn \citep{pedregosa2011scikit}, fully-connected feed-forward neural networks with rectified linear units as activation functions were trained to predict MK, AK, and RK from data in voxels where the standard NLLS fit was successful (one network for each parameter).
-The networks had an input layer size equal to the number of acquisitions, two hidden layers with 20 neurons each, and an output layer with size 1.
+Using Scikit-learn \citep{pedregosa2011scikit}, a fully-connected feed-forward neural network with rectified linear units as activation functions was trained to predict MK, AK, and RK from data in voxels where the standard NLLS fit was successful.
+The network had an input layer size equal to the number of acquisitions, three hidden layers with 50 neurons each, and an output layer with size 3.
 Initial weights were randomly generated with a hard-coded pseudorandom number generator seed.
 Mean squared error was used as the loss function.
 Adam \citep{kingma2014adam} was used as the optimizer.
 Batch size was 200.
 The training was stopped when the loss did not improve by more than $10^{-4}$ for 10 consecutive epochs.
-After training, the networks were used to predict MK, AK, and RK in all voxels.
+After training, the network was used to predict MK, AK, and RK in all voxels.
+Training the network was repeated for each scan.